 Based on these considerations, DCIM may assist in the selection and placement of server racks.

-Large libraries of equipment material are available using DCIM technology.
-Basic parameter definitions to high-resolution renderings are all included in the data.
+Large libraries of equipment materials are available using DCIM technology.
+Basic parameter definitions for high-resolution renderings are all included in the data.
 With the fast introduction of new technologies in the industry, these libraries are updated and maintained on a regular basis in collaboration with the manufacturers.

 The inherently limited lifecycle of hardware

 The need to upgrade to a better product

 However, this modification may have an impact on the performance of other integrated infrastructure technologies.
 DCIM helps IT to take a systematic approach to manage such hardware changes, allowing them to:

 Following predefined process workflows